 Young children need the same variety of nutrient-rich foods as older kids and adults, just in smaller quantities.
-As portions have gotten bigger, some parents and caregivers have developed a distorted view of the amount of food toddlers and preschoolers need.
 Feeding children becomes less frustrating and less complicated when adults know what kids need to grow well and be healthy.

 Defining a Young Child's Serving Size